-The Extended Hours Oncology Clinic is open only to patients being treated for cancer at Allegheny Health Network locations.
+The After Hours Oncology Clinic is open only to patients being treated for cancer at Allegheny Health Network locations.
 This ensures clinicians have access to the patients’ oncologists who know them best.
 Through the use of electronic health record software, they have access to medical records no matter where a patient’s doctor’s office is located.

 “We have access to all of the same equipment that is available in the oncology clinic during the day, so we are not disadvantaged by working in the evening,” said Milakovic.